08 juil. 2020

-Looking a little deeper, the way individuals have reacted in this crisis has provided an opportunity for sporting organizations to identify future leaders and change aspects of talent management and development.
+Looking a little deeper, the way individuals have reacted in this crisis has provided an opportunity for sporting organisations to identify future leaders and change aspects of talent management and development.
 And that’s not only in the player/athlete population, but also amongst high-performance practitioners and business executives.

 Rethink learning and development

-Structured learning and development is one thing, but for younger people in their early careers, traditionally a lot is learned by ‘corporate osmosis’.
+Structured learning and development is one thing, but for younger people in their early careers, traditionally a lot is learnt by ‘corporate osmosis’.
 That’s the development a person gets by being exposed to experienced colleagues and great leaders who can provide regular feedback.